New Zealand Skills and Education College

 You will need to apply for a student visa from

 English Language Requirements

 Level 4 Certificates – IELTS 5.5 Academic (no bands lower than 5.0)

-Medical and travel insurance
+Medical and Travel Insurance

 The New Zealand Government requires all private training establishments registered with the New Zealand Qualifications Authority (NZQA), to have some form of protection for fees paid to them in advance.

-This means, in the unlikely event that NZSE is unable to provide the course in which you are enrolled (this could be because of closure, insolvency, loss of NZQA accreditation or course withdrawal), the balance of your un-utilised student fees (including accommodation and living expenses if paid in advance) will be protected.
+As a student of NZSE College your fees are deposited into the Public Trust’s student trust account and paid by Public Trust to the school throughout the duration of your study on a monthly basis.
+For further information visit Public Trust.
+This means, in the unlikely event that NZSE College is unable to provide the course in which you are enrolled (this could be because of closure, insolvency, loss of NZQA accreditation or course withdrawal), the balance of your un-utilised student fees (including accommodation and living expenses if paid in advance) will be protected.
 You will have the choice to receive any remaining fees back into your account or have the amount paid directly to an alternative provider of your choice where you intend to continue your studies.